 - Ratchet & Clank: Up Your Arsenal: When Ratchet is fighting the sadist Evil Diva Courtney Gears, one of her battle taunts is saying she'll make a fur coat out of him.

-- In Charby the Vampirate the lemuros have almost been wiped out due to the demand for their pelts, many of those buying the pelts are not even aware they come from a sapient human-like species since they are relatively new to Kellwood and those hunting them are through in disposing of the remains theyre not selling so it just looks like a striped magical tail or boa.
+- Charby the Vampirate: The lemuros have almost been wiped out due to the demand for their pelts, many of those buying the pelts are not even aware they come from a sapient human-like species since they are relatively new to Kellwood and those hunting them are through in disposing of the remains theyre not selling so it just looks like a striped magical tail or boa.

-- The author of Last Res0rt has stated that the reason leather is banned on Arael is because back when the native Talmi were a Slave Race they were often, well...
-Let's just say that one of the exceptions to the ban is recovering ancestral remains.
+- Last Res0rt: The author has stated that the reason leather is banned on Arael is because back when the native Talmi were a Slave Race they were often, well... let's just say that one of the exceptions to the ban is recovering ancestral remains.

-- In Ōban Star-Racers, Muir's people are crab-like creatures that communicate using telepathic tentacles that are very sought after by other sentient species.
+- Ōban Star-Racers: Muir's people are crab-like creatures that communicate using telepathic tentacles that are very sought after by other sentient species.
 Muir's mate was left for dead after someone harvested her tentacles and he hopes to bring her back to life.

-- A King Features Popeye cartoon "Valley of the Goons" has Popeye saving the inhabitants of Goon Island from poachers out to harvest "goon skins".
+- Popeye: The King Features cartoon "Valley of the Goons" has Popeye saving the inhabitants of Goon Island from poachers out to harvest "goon skins".

-- In Totally Spies!
-Clover was transformed into a humanoid animal, as well as many hostages, in a villain's plans to dominate the fashion industry by bringing fur scales and feathers back in prominence, purportedly because materials from humanoid bodies would make for a better fit.
+- Totally Spies!: Clover was transformed into a humanoid animal, as well as many hostages, in a villain's plans to dominate the fashion industry by bringing fur scales and feathers back in prominence, purportedly because materials from humanoid bodies would make for a better fit.